mateusz800/MathMobileApp/README.md

-# Mobile application for supporting mathematics learning
+# A mobile app to support math learning

 App offers courses that consists of math exercises.
 It uses REST API from [that repo](https://github.com/mateusz800/ExercisesSystem) for getting exercises and updating user progress.